 Having been well restored in the early twentieth century, the Grand Roman Theatre of Lyon is one of the oldest structures of its kind and a reminder of Lugdunum, the Gallo-Roman city which would become Lyon.
 The site was generally abandoned by the third century AD.

-The Grand Roman Theatre of Lyon is now used for performances.
-It is part of the UNESCO World Heritage site of Lyon.
+The Grand Roman Theatre is now part of the UNESCO World Heritage site of Lyon.

 Getting to the Grand Roman Theatre of Lyon

 The address of the Grand Roman Theatre of Lyon is Rue de l’Antiquaille, 69005 Lyon, France.

 To get to the ancient ruins on Street rue Cléberg, take the Fourvière funicular or the metro to Vieux Lyons on line D, from where it’s about a 15-minute walk to the theater.
 Entrance is free and the site is open Tuesday through to Sunday.

 Discover the best Historic Sites in France from the Palace of Versailles, to Mont Saint-Michel, Nimes Arena and more, includes an interactive map of French cultural landmarks and monuments.